IHE/IT-Infrastructure/IUA.b/IHE_ITI_Suppl_IUA.md

   |jti         |R     |JWT ID                          |RFC 7519 Section 4.1.7

-The Authorized Client, Authorization Server, and Resource Server SHALL support the optional extensions defined in table 3.71.4.1.2.1-1.
+The Authorization Client, Authorization Server, and Resource Server SHALL support the optional extensions defined in table 3.71.4.1.2.1-1.
 However, if present, the claims shall be wrapped in an "extensions" claim object that consists of the key 'ihe\_iua' and a value of a JSON object containing the claims, as such

 ```
 "extensions" : {